FE L1.10 Compare information, ideas & opinions in different texts

 FE L2.12 Compare information, ideas & opinions in different texts, inc. how they are conveyed

-One of a series of lessons, exploring the relationship between textual features; comparing information and ideas, analysing a range of straightforward and complex texts on a range of topics; organising own writing to convey clear meaning, establishing cohesion and communicating ideas and opinions clearly, coherently and effectively with a particular focus on spelling, punctuation and grammar; demonstrating role as an active participant in group discussions through valuable cont
+One of a series of lessons, exploring the relationship between textual features; comparing information and ideas, analysing a range of straightforward and complex texts on a range of topics; organising own writing to convey clear meaning, establishing cohesion and communicating ideas and opinions clearly, coherently and effectively with a particular focus on spelling, punctuation and grammar; demonstrating role as an active participant in group discussions through val

 Level